pllittle/UNMASC/workflow/inputs.md

 <details>
 <summary>Click to expand!</summary>

-Below are the main outputs from UNMASC to determine if all steps in UNMASC ran smoothly and to assess if the code requires debugging.
+Below are the main outputs from `UNMASC` to determine if all steps ran smoothly and to assess if the package or input files requires debugging.
 If any of these directories or files are missing, check the corresponding Rout file for any error or warning messages or flags for low quality sample information.

-* `image.rds`: Stores the comprehensive inputs for UNMASC.
+* `image.rds`: Stores the comprehensive inputs for `UNMASC`.
 Once this file is created, `run_UNMASC()` skips past the time consuming pre-processing of input files.
 This image can be useful for re-producing results and inspecting errors.
 To have a clean restart or reset, first remove this file.
 * `nCLUST`: Figures of normal VAF clustering.
-If three clusters of normal VAF are not present, the loci supplied to UNMASC may have undergone pre-filtering of the normal VAF.
+If three clusters of normal VAF are not present, the loci supplied to `UNMASC` may have undergone pre-filtering of the normal VAF.
 * `nSEG`: Figures of normal VAF segmentation.
 This is useful for visualizing hard-to-map (H2M) regions and whether or not read counts